 Each case that comes before the CFA is considered on its own merits.
 The CFA does not base its decisions to tenure or reappoint on a comparison of the candidates.
 The College does not have reappointment or tenure quotas or caps.
 The College does, however, have rigorous expectations for faculty performance in each of the three main areas of activity (scholarship, teaching, and service) considered at reappointment and tenure.
-In view of these high standards, negative appointments decisions are likely to occur from time to time.
-Naturally, the past cannot necessarily be taken as a guide to future decisions, but the record of the last ten years does not show any trend towards an increased number of negative decisions.

-It is the responsibility of the Provost's office to publish a list of faculty under review each year.
+The Provost's office publishes a list of faculty under review each year.
 This list provides an opportunity for members of the College community, past and present, to write to the CFA about a candidate coming up for review, though letters are accepted at any time.
 Letters from colleagues and students are welcome.
 The CFA does not judge a case based on the number of letters received, nor is it appropriate for faculty to actively solicit them.